 Mountain Kart: blaze a new trail

-In July and August - activity for users over 1m30.
+In July and August - an activity for users over 1m30.
 Access: Chantemerle (Ratier gondola & Combes chairlift.
 Kart & helmet provided.
 2 levels: Les 3 Croix – 4,4 km (very easy) or Les Vallons – 3,6 km (easy).

 The Briançon region has an incredible choice of routes for road biking enthusiasts.
 You will discover a countryside full of contrasts, from small winding roads to great balcony routes and including some of the most famous climbs and descents in the world of cycling.